• Skip to primary navigation

 Marinating the Beef

-• Bring the marinade to a boil and take the pan off the heat.
+• Put the saucepan on medium heat and bring the marinade to a boil.
+Let it boil for 5 minutes and take the pan off the heat.

 Cooking the Beef Bourguignon

-• Remove the meat from the marinade and dry with a paper towel.
+• The next day, remove the meat from the marinade and then pat dry with a kitchen towel.

-• Strain the marinade, discard the vegetables and herbs, keep the liquid.
+• Strain the marinade and discard the vegetables and herbs, reserving the liquid.

-• Transfer the meat onto a plate and keep it aside.
+• Transfer the meat onto a plate and then use the same pan to brown your vegetables.

-• Turn the heat to medium-low and add the onion to the pan, add more oil if needed, and sauté for a few minutes.
+• Turn the heat down to medium and then add more oil to the pan if needed.
+Add the diced onions and then sauté for a few minutes.

-• Add the carrots and garlic, cook for a few more minutes.
+• Add the carrot and garlic and then sauté for a few more minutes.

 • 45 minutes before the end of the cooking time, start preparing your garnishes.